gatechain/gatechain-docs/en/gatechain-build.md

 	```

 #### Method 2: Customize Configuration And Installation
-We use the repository  to store historical versions of  the compiled node binary file for the time being.
+We use the repository to store previous versions of the compiled node binary files for the time being.

 - Install Git LFS